fernandoescolar/vscode-solution-explorer/README.md

 Bug fixed: Create new file, project and solution command issues.

 New Feature #61: Now solution file items are shown.

-### 0.3.0

-Bug fixed #51: Updated license to CC-BY-SA.

-Bug fixed #49: Modify default 'showMode' and 'trackActiveItem' configuration setting values.

-New comand parameter compiler adding a wizard style requesting commad parameters.

-Bug fixed #48: now you can specify the package version when adding a new nuget package to a project.

-Bug fixed #55: changed message to create a new solution.

-Bug fixed #53: deleted test button from solution level.

-Bug fixed #42: added the solution/project path in dotnet commads.

-Bug fixed #54: launch dotnet commands in terminal.

-PR #46: Add an option to disable the question about creating the solution template folder - by [remcoros](https://github.com/remcoros).

-PR #56: Properly handle project files with paths outside the project root - by [mwpenny](https://github.com/mwpenny)

-PR #58: Add support for C/C++ projects (.vcxproj; issue #19) - by [mwpenny](https://github.com/mwpenny)

 ## Thanks to contributors